Category Archives: 1946 Films

 Grade: A

-The film may teeter towards the soap opera territory, but is powerful and dramatic, tender, and heartfelt, allowing its audience to experience the challenges of those who serve their country following their service.
+The film may teeter toward the soap opera territory.
+Still, it is powerful, dramatic, tender, and heartfelt, allowing its audience to experience the challenges of those who serve their country following their service.

-While Mrs. Miniver focuses on the ravages of the existing war he chooses to delve into the after-effects which offer more range and complicated situations to delve into.
+While Mrs. Miniver focuses on the ravages of the existing war, he chooses to delve into the after-effects that offer more range and complicated situations.
 The result is a heftier and more cerebral experience.

 He is enraged at the poor treatment of veterans trying to obtain bank loans and in the United States for hindering veterans’ attempts at rebuilding their lives.
 His adult daughter Peggy (Teresa Wright) is a prominent character as she begins a flirtation with Fred.